Scolopax anthonyi

 Scolopax anthonyi is a prehistoric species of woodcock in the family Scolopacidae that was once endemic to the Caribbean island of Puerto Rico.

 Taxonomy

 Its fossil remains were initially identified as belonging to a snipe of the genus Gallinago, but a re-analysis of the bones in 1976 indicated that they belonged to a woodcock.
-It has more osteological similarities to the Eurasian woodcock than the American woodcock, a trait it shares with the similarly-extinct Scolopax brachycarpa of Hispaniola.
+It has more osteological similarities to the Eurasian woodcock than the American woodcock, a trait it shares with the also extinct Scolopax brachycarpa of Hispaniola.
 Both of these species may have belonged to a distinct insular radiation in the Caribbean, which are now extinct.

 Description

 Scolopax anthonyi had reduced wings compared to other species in the genus, indicating that it may have had a more terrestrial lifestyle or even may have been flightless.
 It likely lived in a forested habitat, like extant members of the genus.
 Little is known about the cause for its extinction.